 Exploratory questions.
-One reviewer for this Registered Report at Stage 1 raised concerns over the appropriateness of the manipulation in providing participants with moral credentials, suggesting that choosing the most outstanding candidate in the first hiring scenario does not necessarily imply anything about the decision-makers’ attitudes over gender or ethnicity.
-The reviewer also questioned whether participants—with or without credentials—would find it prejudicial to prefer males/Whites in the gender/ethnicity preference scenarios to begin with.
+One reviewer for this Registered Report at Stage 1 raised concerns over whether the manipulation can actually provide participants with moral credentials, suggesting that choosing the most outstanding candidate in the first hiring scenario does not necessarily imply anything about the decision-makers’ attitudes towards different genders or ethnicities.
+The reviewer also questioned whether participants—with or without credentials—would find it prejudicial to prefer males (or Whites) in the gender (or ethnicity) preference scenarios to begin with.
 As replicators, we had no clear answers to these questions.
-Nonetheless, addressing these concerns may prove fruitful and provide additional insights about the study design.
+Nonetheless, addressing these concerns may prove fruitful and provide additional insights about the design of the original study.
 Therefore, we added a few exploratory questions towards the end of the survey and after the reputational concern scale.

-Specifically, on one page, we presented participants with the same candidates’ profiles from the first hiring scenario again, and asked them to respond to the following items for each candidate: (1) “selecting [candidate’s last name] for the position means that the person who makes this decision is:” (1 = very likely sexist/racist, 5 = very unlikely sexist/racist; only the endpoints are labeled; all participants evaluated both how sexist and racist the decisions were, separately and in random orders); (2) “selecting [candidate’s name] for the position is a morally good decision” (1 = strongly disagree, 5 = strongly agree; only the endpoints are labeled).
-Therefore, there were three evaluations for the decision to hire each candidate.
+Specifically, on one page, we presented participants with the same candidates’ profiles from the first hiring scenario again, and asked them to respond to the following items for each candidate: (1) “selecting [candidate’s last name] for the position means that the person who makes this decision is:” (1 = very unlikely to be sexist/racist, 2 = somewhat unlikely to be sexist/racist, 3 = somewhat likely to be sexist/racist, 4 = very likely to be sexist/racist; all participants evaluated both how sexist and racist the decisions were, separately and in random orders); (2) “selecting [candidate’s name] for the position is a morally good decision” (1 = strongly disagree, 2 = disagree, 3 = neither agree nor disagree, 4 = agree, 5 = strongly agree; only text labels were presented); (3) “selecting anyone but [candidate’s name] for the position is a morally bad decision” (1 = strongly disagree, 2 = disagree, 3 = neither agree nor disagree, 4 = agree, 5 = strongly agree; only text labels were presented).
+Therefore, there were four evaluations for each candidate, and 20 in total.

 On another two pages, we asked questions about the gender and ethnicity preference scenarios, respectively.
-Specifically, we first presented the scenario, and asked participants to what extent people would consider different preferences prejudiced (1 = not at all prejudiced, 5 = very prejudiced; only the endpoints are labeled, and with only texts but not numbers) for each of the preference options (e.g., “feeling that the job is much better suited for women”).
+Specifically, we first presented the scenario, and asked participants to what extent people would consider different preferences prejudiced (1 = not at all prejudiced, 5 = very prejudiced; only the endpoints are labeled with text) for each of the preference options (e.g., “feeling that the job is much better suited for women”).
 The three pages (i.e., including the one that asked about the first hiring scenario) were presented in uniquely randomized orders.
 We asked participants about both gender and ethnicity preference scenarios because participants’ perceptions of general people’s attitudes in these scenarios could be influenced by whether they have expressed their own (Ross et al., 1977).
 Confronting them with the scenario that they did not encounter previously might reduce this influence.
-We did not do the same with the first hiring decision scenario (for example, giving participants also the profiles from the other credential condition and asked questions about them) because there were four candidates that remained the same across the conditions, and we did not want to make what was manipulated obvious.
-Also, to keep the replication part intact, we had to place all these exploratory questions to the very end, though it might be better to have them directly after the corresponding scenarios.
+We did not do the same with the first hiring decision scenario (for example, giving participants also the profiles from the other credential condition and asked questions about them) because there were four candidates that remained the same across the conditions, and we did not want to reveal what was manipulated.
+Also, to keep the replication part intact, we placed all these exploratory questions to the very end, though it might be more desirable to have them directly after the corresponding scenarios.
 This was a limitation we had to accept, and we intended to gather only preliminary data on participants’ perception of the scenarios with these questions.

 After these exploratory questions, participants completed a funneling section where they reported their guesses about the purpose of the study, how serious they were in filling in the survey, whether they had seen or completed surveys using similar scenarios.
 After reporting demographics, they were thanked and debriefed.